 Social Media plays a big role in most peoples daily lives.
 Facebook is probably the most used social channel so for any SME we would recommend having an active business page.
 What’s more, Facebook is relatively inexpensive with being free to set up and offers affordable advertising to reach a large targeted audience.
 It ranks only second place behind Google when it comes to paid targeted ads and when done right, can offer an excellent ROI.

-Every opportunity you have to syndicate your content and increase your brand visibility is valuable.
-Your social media networks are just new channels for your brand’s content and voice.
-This is important because it simultaneously makes you more accessible and easier for people to find you.
+Each opportunity you have to syndicate your content and increase your brand visibility is valuable.
+Your brand’s social media networks are just new channels for your content and voice.
+Having a social media presence is important because it simultaneously makes you more reachable and easier for people to find you.
 What’s more, it makes you more recognisable and familiar to your existing customers.
-For example, a Facebook user could hear about your company for the first time only after seeing your business on their newsfeed.
-Another example could be that a customer might become familiar with your brand after seeing your presence on multiple social networks.
+As one example, a Facebook user could discover your company for the first time only after seeing your business on their newsfeed.

-Organic Search Engine Optimisation is still the best way to capture quality relevant traffic from search engines, but the components for success are always changing.
-It’s no longer enough to regularly update your latest news, blog, ensure optimised title tags and meta descriptions, and distribute reciprocal links back to your site.
-Google, Bing, DuckDuckGo and other search engines are calculating their rankings using social media presence as a significant factor.
+Organic Search Engine Optimisation is still the best way to acquire quality relevant traffic from search engines.
+But the components for success are always shifting.
+It’s no longer considered enough to update your latest news, blog, ensure optimised title tags, meta descriptions, and get reciprocal links back to your site.
+Google, Bing, DuckDuckGo and other search engines are evaluating their rankings using social media presence as a significant factor.
 Trusted businesses and brands almost always use social media to reach their customers.
-Being consistently active on social media can act as a ‘brand signal’ to search engines that your brand is legitimate, credible, and trustworthy.
-That means if you want to rank well for a given set of keywords, having a strong social media presence and social media marketing is essential.
+Being consistently alive on social media can be perceived as a ‘brand signal’ to search engines that your brand is credible, legitimate and trustworthy.
+If you want to rank well for a set of keywords, having a strong social media presence and social media marketing is essential.

 If you are a business where you want your customers to keep buying more and more products, you’ll know that effectively engaging with your past customers is critical for repeat sales.
 There are over 74 trillion emails sent each year, an astronomical amount!
 Do not underestimate the power of email marketing, especially when looking at harnessing client retention and ROI.